-Just about 29 miles northwest of Del Rio, Comstock, like many other small towns in the area, got its start when the Galveston, Harrisburg, & San Antonio Railroad came through the area in 1882.
-When the town was first platted it was called Sotol City but was soon changed to Comstock, after a railroad dispatcher named John B. Comstock.
-The original town site was built just east of the current location, but, was later moved to make use of water from a nearby natural lake.
-Today, the water supply of the lake is only intermittent.
+Just about 29 miles northwest of Del Rio, Comstock, Texas, like many other small towns in the area, got its start when the Galveston, Harrisburg, & San Antonio Railroad came through the area in 1882.
+When the town was first platted it was called Sotol (or Soto) City but was soon changed to Comstock, after a railroad dispatcher named John B. Comstock.

 The town was granted a post office in 1888, but its remote location and limited resources kept the town from growing quickly.
 Comstock was at the height of its activity between 1888 and 1910 when the Deaton Stage Line operated between the town’s railroad depot and the city of Ozona some 60 miles north.

 Though it is called home to several hundred people today, it is filled with abandoned buildings.
 See Full Article HERE.